Descrizione

 backing ensemble, he could put across a powerful musical vision without

-having to rely totally on re-creating the sound of
+having to rely totally on re-creating the sound of the Byrds.

 For this 1974 album many different influences